 3 guilty of disruptions at attorney general confirmation

-In this Jan 10, 2017, file photo, Attorney General-designate, Sen. Jeff Sessions, R-Ala., testifies on Capitol Hill in Washington at his confirmation hearing before the Senate Judiciary Committee.
 A Washington jury has convicted three people of being disruptive at U.S. Attorney General Jeff Sessions' confirmation hearing.
+A jury returned the verdicts Wednesday in Superior Court of the District of Columbia.

 Add your comments below